doruirimescu/flashcards/readme.md

 Welcome to the Flashcards Learning Project!
 This tool was originally designed to help language learners improve their vocabulary through interactive flashcards.
 I found other applications as well, such as learning music theory or engineering concepts.
 Below, you'll find instructions on how to run the project locally for development, deploy it using GitHub Pages, add new flashcards, and suggestions for future improvements.

 **IMPORTANT!
+This is a static site, hosted on github pages for free.
+In order to add new flashcards, you will need to run a python script (cli.py) locally, and then either merge your change to this repo, or fork this repo and host it on your own github pages**

+**IMPORTANT!
 I have currently developed only the [Finnish](https://doruirimescu.github.io/language-flashcards/public/flashcard.html?type=all&topic=finnish) language flashcards.**

 ## How to Run the Project